 When the day came, not only did Mr. Enrico show up, he was accompanied by a number of top executives.
-Richard’s creativity paid off when Enrico saw the makeshift packaging and thought the company had already designed the bag for his Hot Cheetos!
+That didn’t even scratch the surface of Richard’s confidence.

-His story is an inspirational tale of courage, ingenuity and just a little bit encouragement.
-He hopes that younger generations of minorities will view his story as be inspired to do big things in their own lives.
-He even worked with PepsiCo to start a scholarship program for minorities all over the country.
+His story is an inspirational tale of courage, ingenuity and beating the odds.
+Richard hopes that younger generations of minorities will see his story and be inspired to do big things in their own lives.
+Whatever the goal may be, there are many ways to get there.

 “I may not have a degree, but I read a book a week.
 People tell me that with the knowledge I have, I should have a PhD.
 I tell them, ‘I’ve had a PhD since I was a kid: I was poor, hungry, and determined!'”